 These follow from the observable facts.
 They are not accusations — they are the questions any code-amendment process would be expected to answer in the ordinary course.

 Residents and applicants in South Tucson rely on the published version of the code.
-There should be one version that is the operative version, and it should be the one the city publishes.
+There should be one version that is the operative version, and it should be the one the City publishes.

 § 24-43 requires that any amendment to Chapter 24 proceed through Planning Commission review and Council adoption with public hearing.
 We are asking for the ordinance number, the date of introduction, and the date of adoption.

-4. Was there a Planning Commission review?
+5. Was there a Planning Commission review?

 If yes, the record should reflect it.
 If no, the amendment did not follow § 24-43.

-5. Was there a public hearing?
+6. Was there a public hearing?

 Same standard.
 The Planning Commission and Council records should show it.